Automatic watch winder for 2 automatic watches and powered by geared motor, servo or raspberry pi zero.

 If you do not want to print or make one, you may buy a watch winder in below link from me in a more reasonable price.

 Last update on 19 Aug 2018:

 Please ensure the motor can be mounted into the T-frame.
-Otherwise, you must design your frame to fit it into the gear system.
-The gear was support by the axles (i.e. stainless steel pins for the watch or steel rods).
+Otherwise, you must design your frame to fit into the gear system.
+The gear was supported by the axles (i.e. stainless steel pins for the watch or steel rods).
 For the long run, my motor was powered by an USB adopter and a power switch on the case.
-An external 7x24 stock timer was plugged on the socket and the USB adopter was controlled by it.
+An external 7x24 stock timer and an USB adopter was controlled by it.
 I have 3 rotation settings on each day and only rotating the watch in one direction.